MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 * Machine learning workloads

 > [!IMPORTANT]
 > For mission-critical workloads it is recommended to combine zone-redundancy and regional-redundancy to achieve maximum reliability and availability, with zone-redundant services deployed across multiple Azure regions.
-> For more details please refer to the [global distribution](/azure/architecture/framework/mission-critical/mission-critical-application-design#video---global-distribution ) section of the mission-critical design methodology, and the [mission-criticl baseline architecture](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro).
+> For more details please refer to the [global distribution](/azure/architecture/framework/mission-critical/mission-critical-application-design#video---global-distribution ) section of the mission-critical design methodology, and the [mission-critical baseline architecture](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro).

 ## Recommendations